 Retention periods stipulated in the retention and disposal schedule are considered to be minimum retention periods.
-The Archivist may extend a retention period if there is a need to do so.
+The Director of the Office of Information Management and Archives may extend a retention period if there is a need to do so.

 The retention and disposal schedule will be reviewed and amended as appropriate on a regular basis.